 Free VPN services are known to log your data and use that information to make money by selling your data to advertisers and marketing agencies.
 The worst part is that those data logs of your activity could end up in the hands of cybercriminals, who could use them to steal your identity or target you with cyberattacks.

 It’s important to find a VPN dedicated to protecting your privacy online.
 You can understand how a VPN will or will not protect your privacy by researching whether the VPN keeps logs of your activity and reading the VPN’s privacy policy to see what information it collects and how it uses it.
+We've also tested and compiled a list of the best no-logs VPNs to save you time.

 8. Free VPNs may include malware

+Speaking of cyberattacks, you may also encounter malware or malicious content when using a free VPN.
 In the past, free VPNs were used to gain access to unsuspecting users’ devices.
-These free VPNs could add malware to your device through advertisements that help make the VPN free.
-To better protect yourself, it’s better to opt for a premium VPN than use a free one that may have vulnerabilities.
+These free VPNs may install malware on your device through advertisements that help offset the cost of the VPN.
+To better protect yourself, it’s advisable to opt for a premium VPN rather than using a free one that may have vulnerabilities.

 9. Not all paid VPNs protect you from malware